Ten weird things Italians say, and what they mean

 Avere le braccine corte | To have short arms

-If an Italian acquaintance tells you your arms are short, they're not actually insulting your physique - they just want you to get the next round of drinks.
+If an Italian acquaintance tells you your arms are short, there's no need to take offence - but it might be a good idea to offer to buy them a drink.
 This is how Italians refer to stingy people who are seemingly unable to reach into their pockets to pay for anything.